Recruitment and redundancy outlook

 Redundancy, when a clear and fair process is followed, is a fair dismissal.
 People professionals are often the people who have to ‘handle a redundancy’.

-Whether the employer has a formal procedure, or chooses to follow a more flexible approach, when handling a redundancy it is recommended that people professionals should, at least, include these steps:
+Whether the employer has a formal procedure, or chooses to follow a more flexible approach, when handling a redundancy, it is recommended that people professionals should, at least, include these steps:

+The Employment Rights Act 2025 will make changes to redundancy rules.
 Keep up to date with the latest on these changes with our tracker of potential law changes.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.